 - o English Language and English Literature.
 These are taught together, and in sets, although all students take the same examinations at the end of the course. - Mathematics.
 This has been taught in sets since Year 8, with students able to move between sets at the end of each year.
 In addition to the GCSE, the top set covers some more advanced content.
-This is to broaden their mathematical experience and knowledge.
-For some careers and university courses, A Level Mathematics is a pre-requisite. - Science.
-All Langton students take 'Triple Science': separate GCSEs in Biology, Chemistry, and Physics, with three separate specialist teachers.
+This is to broaden their mathematical experience and knowledge. - Science.
+All Langton students take 'Triple Science': separate GCSEs in Biology, Chemistry, and Physics, with three separate specialist teachers, taught in sets.